scrapy/scrapy/docs/topics/items.rst

 ===========

 :class:`Field` objects are used to specify metadata for each field.
-For example, the default value for the ``stock`` field illustrated in the example above.
+For example, the serializer function for the ``last_updated`` field illustrated in the example above.

 You can specify any kind of metadata for each field.
 There is no restriction on the values accepted by :class:`Field` objects.
 For this same